bazhdarrzgar/30_Days_Of_Python/18_Day_Regular_expressions/18_regular_expressions.md

 ### Zero or more times(\*)

-Zero or many times.
-The pattern could may not occur or it can occur many times.

 ```py
 regex_pattern = r'[a].*'  # . any character, * any character zero or more times
 txt = '''Apple and banana are fruits'''